-6) Altered Biomechanics: subtle changes to the position of the leg bones and soft tissues, such as flat feet or a turned out foot can place extra pressure on the Pes Anserine region
+Subtle changes to the position of the leg bones and soft tissues, such as flat feet or a turned out foot can place extra pressure on the Pes Anserine region

-7) Obesity: more weight goes through the area increasing the pressure on the bursa
+More weight goes through the area increasing the pressure on the bursa

 Pes anserine bursitis is often accompanied by tendonitis where small tears develop in the pes anserine tendon.
 It is hard to clearly distinguish between the two problems, but the causes, symptoms and treatment are basically the same for both.

 The most common symptom of pes anserine bursitis is pain and tenderness on the inner side of the knee approximately 2-3 inches below the joint.
 Symptoms tend to build up gradually rather than suddenly.
 People often complain it hurts more when they exercise, go upstairs, with resisted knee flexion or when they stretch their hamstrings.

 There may also be some swelling and redness over the area and it may feel slightly warm to touch.